-If you drive only short distances or your journeys contain frequent stopping and starting, occasional trips with the following conditions could assist the regeneration process:
+If you drive only short distances or your journeys contain frequent stopping and starting, where there is increased acceleration and deceleration, occasional trips with the following conditions could assist the regeneration process:

-- Drive your vehicle, preferably on a main road or motorway, for up to 20 minutes avoiding prolonged idling, but always observing speed limits and road conditions. - Do not switch off the ignition. - Use a lower gear than normal to maintain a higher engine speed during this journey, where appropriate.
+- Drive your vehicle at a constant speed, preferably on a main road or motorway, for up to 20 minutes. - Avoid prolonged idling and always observe speed limits and road conditions.

+- Do not switch off the ignition. - Use a lower gear than normal to maintain a higher engine speed during this journey, where appropriate.